Ryan Murphy’s New FX Series ‘Pose’ Makes History With Transgender Leading Cast

 — Ryan Murphy (@MrRPMurphy) May 17, 2018

-Aside from all the costumes and then musical-dance numbers, Pose also takes on the real-life issues that were happening in 1987, primarily the continual rise of the HIV/AIDS epidemic in the gay community.
+Aside from all the costumes and musical-dance numbers, Pose also takes on the real-life issues that were happening in 1987, primarily the continual rise of the HIV/AIDS epidemic in the gay community.

 “Within the first six minutes, you learn that your leading lady has HIV,” Murphy tells EW.
 The “leading lady” Murphy is referring to is Blanca, which is ultimately the reason why she decides to leave House of Abundance to create House of Evangelista in order to leave a legacy of her own behind.

 House Mother Blanca welcomes all newcomers.
 Comment below if you’re walking with the #HouseOfEvangelista #PoseFX pic.twitter.com/yGzgJ79HNo